mohamedfawas/mohamedfawas/README.md

 - 🔭 I’m currently pusuing maters in data analytics from Indian Institute Of Information Technology and Management-Kerala
-- 🌱 I’m currently learning NLP and PowerBI
+- 🌱 I’m currently learning NLP and Java
 - 👯 I’m looking to collaborate on data analytics and machine learning projects
 - 📫 How to reach me: mohamed.da20@iiitmk.ac.in | fawast1998@gmail.com
 - 🔗 Connect with me on: https://www.linkedin.com/in/mohamed-fawas-337601151/